LexNastin/art-downloader/README.md

 ## Making Tumblr Work

-For Tumblr to work, you must set the following 4 environment variables.
-Read the [Create a client](https://github.com/tumblr/pytumblr#create-a-client) section of the PyTumblr library, which explains methods to obtain those tokens.
+Go to the settings page, you should see fields to set your Tumblr tokens.
+Read the [Create a client](https://github.com/tumblr/pytumblr#create-a-client) section of the PyTumblr library, which lists methods to obtain those tokens.

+This method is deprecated and will be removed at 2.0.0 (if that ever happens haha).
+Setting the following 4 environment variables will work for now, but will only work if there respective tokens are not currently set in the settings.
 ```env
 CONSUMER_KEY = <consumer key>
 CONSUMER_SECRET = <consumer secret>